3rd February 2015: the Met Office has issued a level 3 cold weather warning across parts of Britain.

 Is your school closed?

-Schools closed in Norfolk
+Schools closed in Aberdeenshire

-Schools closed in Northumberland
+Schools closed in Hampshire

 1. Check the school's website: They may have put a note up (but check the information is up to date).

 2. Check your local council's website: They often list schools that are closing because of snow.
-If you don't know the website for your local council, use this page from the government's website to find it, then follow the school closers link.
+If you don't know the website for your local council, use this page from the government's website to find it, then follow the school closures link.

 3. Listen to the radio: Your local station might list school closures.